-The 2006 renovation of The Morgan Library & Museum created a contemporary museum experience for visitors including a link between all the buildings and spaces for special exhibitions, performances and lectures.
-Inside the original 1906 building once known as "Mr Morgan's library" some of New York's best secrets lie waiting to be discovered.
+The 2006 renovation of The Morgan Library & Museum created a contemporary museum experience for visitors including a link between all the buildings and spaces for special exhibitions, performances, and lectures.
+Inside the original 1906 building once known as "Mr. Morgan's library" some of New York's best secrets lie waiting to be discovered.

+The Renzo Piano-designed atrium unites the old library, the annex built on the spot where J.P.
 Morgan once lived and the brownstone where his son Jack Morgan lived.
 J.P.
 Morgan was America's most famous banker and a collector of art and manuscripts.
 Pieces of his collections can be found in other museums, most notably the Metropolitan Museum of Art, but his greatest treasures remain in the museum.
 In 1924, the collection was opened up to the public.

 Here is a room-by-room guide to the secrets of The Morgan.

 Once the main entrance to the library, the space was heavily influenced by the Italian Renaissance.
 The paintings in the rotunda's dome were inspired by the paintings that Raphael did for Pope Julius II in the Stanza della Segnatura.
 Like the Pope who was also the patron of Michelangelo, Morgan saw himself as a patron of the arts.